Driver incentives that work: 14 real-world fleet safety examples you can adopt

 1. Monthly Raffles

-Incentive: Competition-based gamification and monthly draws for cash prizes and recognition.
+Incentive: Competition-based gamification and monthly drawings for cash prizes and recognition.

 Implementation: Drivers with a GreenZone score ≥950 qualify for a cash/prize raffle.
 Drivers are also highlighted for proactive “DriverStar” events (hard braking avoidance, etc.).